-This is done by guessing depth-bounds and comparing the results of both operations up to this depth-bound.
+This is done by iteratively guessing depth-bounds, computing both operations up to these depth-bounds, and comparing the computed results.
 Since this might be a long process, CurryCheck supports a faster comparison of operations when it is known that they are terminating.
-If the name of a test contains the suffix 'TERMINATE, then CurryCheck does not iterate over depth-bounds but evaluates operations completely.
+If the name of a test contains the suffix 'TERMINATE, CurryCheck assumes that the operations to be tested are terminating, i.e., they always yields a result when applied to ground terms.
+In this case, CurryCheck does not iterate over depth-bounds but evaluates operations completely.
 For instance, consider the following definition of permutation sort (the operations perm and sorted are defined above):